 Dr. Leisher and his wife Peggy have lived on central Whidbey Island since 1997.
 While one of their pleasures is traveling and experiencing different local cultures, they feel privileged for the opportunity to stay home and enjoy their beautiful surroundings on Whidbey Island, and support local businesses, farms, and farmer’s markets.

 - Washington State University / BS in Animal Science in 1978

 - Washington State University / DVM in 1982

 Memberships include: American Veterinary Dental Society, American Veterinary Medical Association, and American Association of Equine Practitioners.

-CHRIS HANSON, DVM
+DR. CHRIS HANSON, DVM

 Diplomate American College of Veterinary Surgeons Associate/Staff Surgeon